StoneT2000/Battlecode2020/README.md

 the `oldbots` folder contains a lot of old code of previous iterations of my bot.

+Also disclaimer: This was all written in 22 days and in the middle of my midterms and school work, so expect a lot of spaghetti code and bad practices.

 ## Past Bots

 My past teams and bot source code: